 By making changes to these parts of their company, ethical behavior becomes intertwined into their daily business.
 This ensures employees company-wide work towards inclusion, not just a few.

-So how do you make sure your company sticks to the plan?
-Hold yourself accountable by releasing an annual diversity and inclusion report, like 3M does.
+So, how do you make sure your company sticks to the plan?
+Hold everyone accountable by releasing an annual diversity and inclusion report, like 3M does.

-Their report includes concrete examples of how they’ll carry out initiatives, data to back up their plans and ways that their employees around the world are encouraging diversity in their local communities.
+Their Global Diversity, Equity, and Inclusion Report includes concrete examples of how they’ll carry out initiatives, data to back up their plans, and ways that their employees around the world are encouraging diversity in their local communities.

 In order to be a truly ethical company, you have to accept the hard truth: sometimes unethical behavior, including discrimination, happens in your workplace.

 Sweeping this information under the rug not only hurts the victim, but also the person who reported the incident, the morale of other employees and, potentially, your company’s reputation.

 Instead, encourage employees to speak up.
 Implement easy-to-use reporting systems (e.g. hotline, webform) and write a strong whistleblower policy that emphasizes your commitment to zero retaliation.